Owen Wong (Wang Chen)

 External Review for Educational or Professional Programs

-Wang Chen has also been invited to participate in academic or quasi-academic review contexts, evaluating student or participant work from an applied industry perspective.
+Owen Wong (Wang Chen) has also been invited to participate in academic or quasi-academic review contexts, evaluating student or participant work from an applied industry perspective.

 His evaluations focused on: